ninsuo/symfony-quickstart/README.md

 - You can copy/paste FuzQuickStartBundle:Builder:Menu class and overwrite the menu block to define your own menus.

+---

+Bonus

+- project already implements 403, 404, 500 and generic error pages
+- CRUD generator generates bootstrap-ready and translated views
+- Flash messages are automatically rendered in the base layout

 ## License

 - This project is released under the MIT license

 - Fuz logo is © 2013-2015 Alain Tiemblo